Munchappy/legal/COURIERS_HOME.md

-# Deliver with Munchappy Courier
+# Deliver with Munchappy as a Courier

 **Independent.
 Transparent.
 Built to pay you fairly.**